 When comparing U.S. sales with home market sales of similar merchandise, we also made adjustments for differences in costs attributable to differences in the physical characteristics of the merchandise, in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-We based this adjustment on the difference in the variable cost of manufacturing for the foreign like product and subject merchandise.60 We also deducted home market packing costs and added U.S. packing costs, in accordance with section 773(a)(6)(A) and (B) of the Act.
+We based this adjustment on the difference in the variable cost of manufacturing for the foreign like product and subject merchandise.65 We also deducted home market packing costs and added U.S. packing costs, in accordance with section 773(a)(6)(A) and (B) of the Act.

 We calculated NV based on delivered or ex-factory prices to unaffiliated customers.
-We made deductions, where appropriate, from the starting price for billing adjustments, in accordance with 19 CFR 351.401(c).
+We made deductions, where appropriate, from the starting price for billing adjustments and discounts, in accordance with 19 CFR 351.401(c).
 We also made a deduction from the starting price for movement expenses, including inland freight and warehousing, under section 773(a)(6)(B)(ii) of the Act.

 For comparisons to CEP sales, we deducted home market credit expenses and direct selling expenses, pursuant to 773(a)(6)(C) of the Act.
-We used the date of these preliminary results as the payment date for any unpaid sales and also recalculated home market credit expenses for these sales.61

 When comparing U.S. sales with home market sales of similar merchandise, we also made adjustments for differences in costs attributable to differences in the physical characteristics of the merchandise, in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
+We based this adjustment on the difference in the variable cost of manufacturing for the foreign like product and subject merchandise.66 We also deducted home market packing costs and added U.S. packing costs, in accordance with sections 773(a)(6)(A) and (B) of the Act.